zenna/Lens.jl/README.md

 Lens.jl is a simple Julia library to introspect on the runtime behaviour of your programs, with minimal interference with the program itself.
 It is useful when

-- You want to profile your program, but by profiling you are interested in more than just time spent, you want to inspect arbitrary statistics of arbitrary values the program.
+- You want to profile your program, but want to inspect arbitrary statistics of arbitrary values in the program.
-- You have multiple solutions to a prolem and you want to systematically compare them
+- You have multiple solutions to a prolem and you want to compare them

 [![Build Status](https://travis-ci.org/zenna/Lens.jl.svg?branch=master)](https://travis-ci.org/zenna/Lens.jl)